uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/ways-to-train.md

 Courses typically take one year but you may be able to study part time.

-Although you may have to pay course fees of up to £9,250 you can get [funding that you do not have to pay back for certain subjects](/funding-your-training).
+Although you often have to pay course fees of around £9,250 you can get [funding that you do not have to pay back](/funding-your-training) for certain subjects.

 You can also apply for a [student loan](/funding-your-training).